luissilva1044894/Pyrez/README.md

 ```
 The required dependencies will be installed automatically.
 After that, you can use the library using:
+Then, to use these functions, you must import the `pyrez` package
 ```py
 import pyrez
 ```